How to become a citizen developer: 5 steps to take charge of your company’s automation success

 Digital transformation has changed the idea of a workforce.
 Businesses are now under more pressure to upskill and reskill their employees in order to address new challenges induced by the pandemic.
 The lack of professional software developers on the market has become a catalyst for citizen development culture.
 More and more business users are empowered to automate business workflows and processes with low-code/no-code solutions.
 “How to become a citizen developer?” is one of the most-searched-for questions these days, and we’re going to answer it in this blog.

 By leveraging citizen development, many organizations were able to streamline their business processes and automate workflows without the involvement of IT teams.
 As the low-code/no-code market continues to grow, the demand for citizen developers among SMBs and enterprises will increase.
-Gartner predicts that by 2023, the number of citizen developers within larger enterprises will exceed the number of professional developers by a factor of four.

 In this blog, we aim to answer the “how to become a citizen developer?” question for both employees looking to mastering new digital skills with the airSlate Academy, and business owners interested in fostering citizen development culture within their organization.